testflows/TestFlows-WebSite/source/handbook/index.md

 $ python3 test.py
 ```

-or if the top level test is executable and defined as
+or we can make the top level test executable and defined as

 ```python
 #!/usr/bin/python3